fogoplayer/lds-youth-react/README.md

 ##### Proofread

 The biggest way you can help is to proofread.
-This project contains thousands of lines of code, and any number of those lines could include a typo.
+This project contains thousands of lines of text, and any number of those lines could include a typo.
 Two errors that I’ve noticed several times in my own pre-release proofreading are random spaces in the middle of words, and paragraphs that are missing their last period.

-I’ve also seen links that went to the long address, question responses that showed up in the wrong section, and pages whose title doesn’t match their content.
+I’ve also seen links that went to the wrong address, question responses that showed up in the wrong section, and pages whose title doesn’t match their content.
 Each of those was corrected as soon as it was found, but there may be more.